Troubled Ellis Lakeview Apartments Get New Operator After Owner 'Abandoned The Property,' Feds Say

 Apex agreed in 2022 to maintain a repair fund for the building at $350,000, an agreement which helped the company stave off a prior push for receivership.
 That fund has been well short for the last several months, as it’s hovered around $42,000, Freddie Mac attorney Shannon Condon said Friday.

+Freddie Mac stepped in earlier this month and paid 5T Management out of pocket, as the company threatened to walk off the job due to Apex’s nonpayment, Condon said.
+That could have left Ellis Lakeview without anyone to oversee the property’s daily operations.

+Apex also failed to keep up with Ellis Lakeview’s insurance and security bills, so Freddie Mac had to cover those as well, Condon said.

-Residents complained this week of heating issues amid a winter storm, as the building’s boilers are not at full strength, and old, drafty windows have not been replaced, they said.
+Amid Apex’s neglect, residents complained this week of heating issues as a winter storm hit the city and dangerous cold will follow.
+The building’s boilers are not at full strength, and old, drafty windows have not been replaced, they said.

-They’re cautiously optimistic that the heating, elevator, security and other ongoing issues will soon improve under Trigild IVL’s watch, they said.
+After years of fighting for a safer home and waiting on the courts to take action, residents are cautiously optimistic the heating, elevator, security and other ongoing issues will soon improve under Trigild IVL’s watch, they said.

 “If the proper repairs get done, and the proper people get in this building and do it right like it’s supposed to be done, then we’ll be satisfied; we will be living comfortably,” Brown said.
 “But right now, we’re not.”